eisen-oxid/thermit/server/README.md

 We use the [env_logger](https://docs.rs/env_logger/0.8.3/env_logger/) for logging.
 See [Enable logging](https://docs.rs/env_logger/0.8.3/env_logger/#enabling-logging) for configurations.

+### TLS

+The server can be configured to encrypt connections using TLS, based on openSSL.
+To enable this option, set the `USE_TLS` option in your .env file.
+You have to add the key and certificate in the PEM format and specify the path in the .env file.
+Restart the server and you'll be able to use HTTPS.

 #### Seeding

 To create some test data, you can use the script `seed.sh` in the seed directory.
 Replace the password in the code with the password you set for the database.